nwekeKent/hngx-stage2/DOCUMENTATION.md

 - Other Responses:

   - `200 OK` with a JSON object containing the user's information.
-  - `404 Not Found` if the user with the specified ID or name is not found.
+  - `404 Not Found` if the user with the specified ID is not found.
   - `500 Internal Server Error` if there is an issue with database operations

 ### Update User Name